-Service Group Attributes Definition AutoDisabled (system use only) Indicates that VCS does not know the status of a service group (or specified system for parallel service groups).
+Service Group Attributes Definition AutoclearLimit (user-defined) Defines the number of attempts to be made to clear the Faulted state of a service group.
+Disables the auto-clear feature when set to zero.
+AutoDisabled (system use only) Indicates that VCS does not know the status of a service group (or specified system for parallel service groups).
 This could occur because the group is not probed (on specified system for parallel groups) in the SystemList attribute.
 Or the VCS engine is not running on a node designated in the SystemList attribute, but the node is visible.
 When VCS does not know the status of a service group on a node but you want VCS to consider the service group enabled, perform this command to change the AutoDisabled value to 0. hagrp -autoenable grp -sys sys1 This command instructs VCS that even though VCS has marked the service group auto-disabled, you are sure that the service group is not online on sys1.
 For failover service groups, this is important because the service groups now can be brought online on remaining nodes.
 Type and dimension: boolean-scalarDefault: 0 AutoFailOver (user-defined) Indicates whether VCS initiates an automatic failover if the service group faults.
 The attribute can take the following values: 0-VCS does not fail over the service group.
 1-VCS automatically fails over the service group if a suitable node exists for failover.
-See " About controlling failover on service group or system faults" on page 354.
+See " About controlling failover on service group or system faults" on page 353.
 Type and dimension: boolean-scalarDefault: 1 (enabled)

-Service Group Attributes Definition AutoRestart (user-defined) Restarts a service group after a faulted persistent resource becomes online. · · · · The attribute can take the following values: 0-Autorestart is disabled.
+Service Group Attributes Definition AutoRestart (user-defined) Restarts a service group after a faulted persistent resource becomes online.
+The attribute can take the following values: O-Autorestart is disabled.
 1-Autorestart is enabled.
 2-When a faulted persistent resource recovers from a fault, the VCS engine clears the faults on all non-persistent faulted resources on the system.
 It then restarts the service group.
-See "About service group dependencies" on page 393.
+See "About service group dependencies" on page 394.
 Note: This attribute applies only to service groups containing persistent resources.
-Type and dimension: integer-scalarDefault: 1 (enabled) AutoStart (user-defined) Designates whether a service group is automatically started when VCS is started.
-Type and dimension: boolean-scalarDefault: 1 (enabled) AutoStartIfPartial (user-defined) Indicates whether to initiate bringing a service group online if the group is probed and discovered to be in a PARTIAL state when VCS is started.
-Type and dimension: boolean-scalarDefault: 1 (enabled)
+Type and dimension: integer-scalar Default: 1 (enabled) AutoStart (user-defined) Designates whether a service group is automatically started when VCS is started.
+Type and dimension: boolean-scalar Default: 1 (enabled) AutoStartIfPartial (user-defined) Indicates whether to initiate bringing a service group online if the group is probed and discovered to be in a PARTIAL state when VCS is started.
+Type and dimension: boolean-scalar Default: 1 (enabled)